team23/pydantic-async-validation/README.md

 You may also use `ensure_request_validation_errors` to do additional validation on the request data using normal pydantic validation and converting those `ValidationError`s to `RequestValidationError`s. 😉

+**Note:** When using FastAPI you should install `pydantic-async-validation` using `pip install pydantic-async-validation[fastapi]` to ensure FastAPI is installed in a compatible version.

 # Contributing

 If you want to contribute to this project, feel free to just fork the project,